 Just as important as being helpful, the bot isn’t “robotic.”
 Students feel they’re communicating with someone that understands their needs.
 Students have said, “It makes the enrollment process more personal.”
 Beyond the personal touch, the bot also establishes trust.
 Some students have even said they prefer talking with their chatbot over a human because they “didn’t feel judged” by asking “simple” questions.
 Perhaps students’ real feelings are shown in the simplest way, because the most common student message is “thank you.”

 It seems surreal.
 An AI chatbot that cares just as much as admissions staff about supporting incoming students.
-Chat with our virtual assistant Oli to learn more about the numerous successful partnerships and student stories and find out how AdmitHub’s chatbot can help students go from college aspirations to college graduates.
+Chat with our virtual assistant Oli and request a demo to find out how AdmitHub can help students go from college aspirations to college graduates.